What is SBRC?

 This all sounds good, but can you give me a sampling of conversations I would expect?

-The life changing benefits of the post-run robe, ever notice there are no written words in Star Wars, who really wore it best, Miller High-Life is only 2$ at Vekslers, do tatoos affect sweating performance, difference between A skip and B skip, I saw Ethan Hawke the other day, yea I saw Michael Cera, solutions to byzantine generals problem, my left side is killing me, you need to alternate your park loop directions, I can no longer complain about GPS watches because the latest ones are really awesome, that’s strange because a draft at Vekslers is like 6$ and its tiny, it’s called Ladies and Gentlemen where one player tries to make as much money as possible and the other spends it on jewelry and clothes, weatherspark says Casablanca has identical weather to NYC but I don’t believe it, the rice and egg bowl there is really the best post-run meal, that’s the pole I ran into, sure Charles Carroll gave us the Maryland 400 but it was Richard Butts that gave us the gardens, I think they call those scrapper bikes, Frank is hands down the best at Area, I’ve been going to Malaga lately since they have a runner’s yoga, so it all started when someone noticed their bees producing red honey, it’s called a quadriggia and faces South toward the defeated army, they call them Morning Glory muffins but they’re really just fruit cakes, a two week taper just seems like too much, did Smith Canteen get their bench back, that’s a nice watch face, my harbor seal painted it, etc.
+The life changing benefits of the post-run robe, ever notice there are no written words in Star Wars, who really wore it best, Miller High-Life is only 2$ at Vekslers, do tatoos affect sweating performance, difference between A skip and B skip, I saw Ethan Hawke the other day, yea I saw Michael Cera, solutions to byzantine generals problem, my left side is killing me, you need to alternate your park loop directions, I can no longer complain about GPS watches because the latest ones are really awesome, that’s strange because a draft at Vekslers is like 6$ and its tiny, it’s called Ladies and Gentlemen where one player tries to make as much money as possible and the other spends it on jewelry and clothes, weatherspark says Casablanca has identical weather to NYC but I don’t believe it, the rice and egg bowl there is really the best post-run meal, that’s the pole I ran into, sure Charles Carroll gave us the Maryland 400 but it was Richard Butts that gave us the gardens, I think they call those scrapper bikes, Frank is hands down the best at Area, I’ve been going to Malaga lately since they have a runner’s yoga, so it all started when someone noticed their bees producing red honey, it’s called a quadriggia and faces South toward the defeated army, they call them Morning Glory muffins but they’re really just fruit cakes, a two week taper just seems like too much, did Smith Canteen get their bench back, lovely American Elm coming up on the left, that’s a nice watch face, my harbor seal painted it, etc.

 You guys really like running, huh?